SaaS Club

 Andrew Gazdecki, Acquire.com

 Andrew Gazdecki is the founder and CEO of Acquire.com, the largest marketplace for buying and selling SaaS startups.
 Before starting Acquire.com, Andrew bootstrapped and sold his own SaaS company.
 He grew it to $10 million in annual recurring revenue, but when he went to sell, the process was a massive headache - he spent years finding a buyer and had no idea what due diligence or legal terms meant.
 That painful exit became the inspiration for Acquire.com.
 Today, the platform has helped over 2,000 startups get acquired, with total deal volume exceeding $500 million.
 Andrew explains how bootstrapped SaaS businesses are ideal acquisition targets for financial buyers like private equity firms, family offices, and individual entrepreneurs.
-Andrew reveals the three biggest mistakes sellers make: overvaluing their business, refusing earnouts or creative deal structures, and failing to get their house in order before listing.
+Andrew reveals the three biggest mistakes founders make when selling a SaaS business: overvaluing their company, refusing earnouts or creative deal structures, and failing to get their house in order before listing.
 He walks through the full selling process on Acquire.com - from creating a draft listing, to going live with over 500,000 registered buyers, to using deal schedules that create momentum and drive competing offers.
 On the buying side, Andrew covers red flags to watch for, why code quality matters less than distribution and customers, and how one buyer turned a $25-50K acquisition into a $2M revenue business by rebranding it as pdf.ai.
-He also discusses the growing wave of AI-first bootstrapped SaaS businesses and why the barrier to entry for building these companies keeps getting lower.
+He also discusses the growing wave of AI-first bootstrapped SaaS businesses and why selling a SaaS business in this market is changing fast as barriers to entry keep dropping.

 Jake Stein, Common Paper